fabienmata/tidymodels/rmd.md

 ![](rmd_files/figure-gfm/credit%20amount%20vs%20duration-1.png)<!-- -->

-Makes sense, the higher the amount, the longer the duration of the credit.
-No notable difference between bad and good customers.
+The higher the amount, the longer the duration of the credit.
+There is no notable difference between bad and good customers.
 We can continue the analysis with this in mind.

-Since the most interesting variables (credit amount, duration) are correlated, one of them would be enough to do the analysis of factor variables.
+Since the most interesting quantitative variables (credit amount, duration) are correlated, one of them would be enough to do the analysis of factor variables.

 Before qualitative variable analysis, let’s take a look to the age distribution between good and bad customers.